LiudaiC/memory-journey/README.md

 # memory-journey
-I open this repository to start a project to display photos that record wonderful journey with my friends or strangers.
+I create this repository to start a project to display photos that record wonderful journey with my friends or strangers.